kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 - PVC preservation: PersistentVolumeClaims are not deleted during Recreate (only pods are deleted)
 - Stuck pod handling: Pods stuck in any state are forcibly deleted (ImagePullBackOff, Pending, CrashLoopBackOff, etc.)
 - Validation: API validation accepts `type: Recreate` on StatefulSet
-- For alpha, Add test to verify that we cannot switch strategies from Recreate to RollingUpdate or OnDelete.
-Later on beta, we will need to add a test to verify that we can switch strategies
+- For beta, we will add integration tests to verify that we can switch strategies to and from recreate strategy.

 ##### e2e tests